 Q. How do I apply?

 You’ll need to come and pick up a nomination slip from the HUS Office, have it signed, and then return it to the office along with a manifesto.
-Nominations will open 10am on the designated opening day, and will close 2pm on closing day.
+Nominations will open at 10am on the designated opening day, and will close 2pm on closing day.
 Don’t be late, as manifestos will be displayed as soon as it hits two o’clock!
-Hustings will then take place five days later, with voting beginning immediately afterwards.
-Voting will open for two full days, closing at midnight at the end of the second day.
+Hustings will then take place a few days later, with voting beginning immediately afterwards.
+Voting will open for two full days before closing.

 Q. What’s ‘sabbatical’ all about?